namiri-tech/docs-rdme-ng/docs/GETTING STARTED/getting-started.md

 ---
-title: 'Getting Started: DigiTax Nigeria and FIRS e-Invoicing'
+title: DigiTax Nigeria and FIRS e-Invoicing
+excerpt: >-
-excerpt: Overview of how to get started with DigiTax Nigeria API
+  Overview of how to get started with DigiTax Nigeria API and integrate with FIRS e-Invoicing System
 hidden: false
 ---
 ## Introduction to DigiTax and FIRS